 Paul said, “Everyone who follows Jesus the Messiah would suffer for it” (3:12).
 What about Christians who live in cultures that are favorable to Christianity?

-Those of us who have studied the Bible are used to hearing the verse that says “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (3:16 NIV).
+Those of us who have studied the Bible are used to hearing the verse that says “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (3:16 New International Version).
 Would it bother you to know that Paul wasn’t talking about our Bible, and that a more accurate translation of what he had in mind is this: “All the Old Testament is God-breathed”?
 Paul was talking about his Bible.
 Our Bible had not yet been written.